 Legislators Propose New OSHA Rule For Dust Explosions

 The Occupational Safety and Health Administration is responsible for regulating workplaces and holding employers who do not maintain satisfactory working conditions accountable through fines or other punitive measures.
-While the rules OSHA has are extensive and cover many of the most important and prevalent issues affecting workers in Texas and the rest of the country today, there is always room for improvement.
+While the rules OSHA law delineates are extensive and cover many of the most important and prevalent issues affecting workers in Texas and the rest of the country today, there is always room for improvement.
 Now, a group of legislators are proposing an addition to OSHA's rules.